The information on this page was provided by the law school.

 - A Maximum of Elective Courses: LLM students enroll in regular JD courses based entirely on their personal interests and career goals, which may include the desire to qualify for a US bar exam.

 The concentrations combine core courses and an exciting selection of elective courses with practical legal experience.
-The curriculum provides students with a strong substantive foundation in health policy and law, human rights, international business law, law and economic development, or intellectual property and innovation, while still allowing substantial freedom to choose courses outside the area of concentration.
-Students also gain hands-on legal experience through co-op.
+The curriculum provides students with a strong substantive foundation in health policy and law, human rights and economic development, international business law, law and economic development, or intellectual property and innovation, while still allowing substantial freedom to choose courses outside the area of concentration.
+Students opting for the Experiential LLM also gain hands-on legal experience through co-op.

 Health Policy and Law